EvolvED: Evolutionary Embeddings to Understand the Generation Process of Diffusion Models: Experiments with EvolvED components

 We use GLIDE~\cite{glide}, a popular text-to-image diffusion model, for our experiments.
-We generate a set of $1000$ samples from $10$ prompts, namely $tiger$, $bird$, $car$, $fruit$, $building$, $dog$, $shark$, $ball$, $plane$, $table$.
-Randomly selected ImageNet classes were used as prompts, with 100 samples from each prompt.
+We generate a set of $1000$ samples from $10$ randomly selected ImageNet classes as prompts $\in [$tiger, bird, car, fruit, building, dog, shark, ball, plane, table$]$.
 GLIDE's base model was used to generate samples in $100$ iterations.
-For the evolutionary embedding, $11$ equally spaced iterations $t\in{99,90,80,..,10,0}$ were used.

-We examine the impact of the diffusion images ($\textbf{h}_{t-1}$, $\textbf{h}_{t_0}$) encoded with different image encoders $f$ to generate intermediate spaces of $\widehat{\textbf{h}}{}_{t-1}$ and $\widehat{\textbf{h}}{}_{t_0}$ respectively.
-The evolutionary embedding is applied to this intermediate space.
-The encoders explored include a robust ResNet50 ImageNet classifier~\cite{bai2021transformers} and the image encoder of CLIP~\cite{clip}.
+For the evolutionary embedding, $11$ equally spaced iterations were used.
+Empirical findings suggested setting $\alpha=1, \beta=1$ and $\gamma=0.05$, and $\gamma=0.2$ for the rectilinear and radial layouts consistently yielded desired results.
+We use \( \sigma_{start} \)$=20$, \( \sigma_{end} \)$=10$ out $\overline{x}_t=\overline{r}_t=20$, for optimization, stretched out with $s=20$ for visualization across all our cases\footref{supp}.
+We examine the impact of the interim images ($\textbf{h}_{t-1}$, $\textbf{h}_{t_0}$) encoded with different image encoders $f$ to generate \addition{corresponding} intermediate spaces.
+The evolutionary embedding is applied to this intermediate space and the raw images for comparison.
+The encoders explored include a robust ImageNet classifier~\cite{bai2021transformers} and the image encoder of CLIP~\cite{clip}.
 CLIP is a foundational model that learns visual concepts from natural language supervision.
-Additionally, we apply the evolutionary embedding directly on the raw diffusion images ($\textbf{h}_{t-1}$ and $\textbf{h}_{t_0}$) for comparison.